Skill flagged — review recommended

 scripts/report-issue.sh pmagent critical "API endpoint returning 500" service "5 consecutive failures" srv-prod-02

 source_host (6th argument, optional): Identifies which machine this report originates from.
-Defaults to $(hostname) if omitted.
-Always set explicitly when reporting on behalf of another host.
+Defaults to the current hostname if omitted.

 Request Something from SysClaw